gsilano/MAT-Fly/README.md

 [![first-timers-only](https://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](https://www.firsttimersonly.com/)

 # MAT-Fly
-MAT-Fly provides an easy to use virtual reality environment based on the MathWorks Virtual Reality (VR) Toolbox aimed to simulate flying platforms together with detection and tracking algorithms.
+MAT-Fly is a numerical simulation platform for multi-rotor aircraft characterized by the ease of use and control development.
+The platform is based on MAtlab and the MathWorks Virtual Reality (VR) Toolboxthat that work together to simulate the behavior of a drone in a 3D environment while tracking a car that moves along a non trivial path.

-The main motivation of this work is to propose the simulation-in-the-loop (SITL) approach for educational purposes within the UAV field.
-The MathWorks VR Toolbox is employed to simulate the behavior of a drone in a 3D environment when detection, tracking, and control algorithms are run.
-Matlab VR has been chosen due to the familiarity that students have with.
-In this way, the attention can be moved to the classifier, the tracker, the references generator and the trajectory tracking control.
-Moreover, the overall architecture is quite modular so that each block can be easily replaced with others thus simplifying the development phase.
-A simple case study is described below in order to show the effectiveness of the proposed approach.
+The VR toolbox has been chosen due to the familiarity that students have with Matlab and because it allows to move the attention to the classifier, the tracker, the reference generator and the trajectory tracking control thanks to its simple structure.
+The overall architecture is quite modular so that each block can be easily replaced with others by simplifying the development phase and by allowing to add even more functionalities.

 The code is released under Apache license, thus making it available for scientific and educational activities.

 The platform has been developed by using the 2015b release of MATLAB but it is compatible with any successive MATLAB release.
-The Computer Vision System Toolbox is needed to run both Simulink schemes and Matlab scripts.
+For running the Simulink schemes and Matlab scripts, the Computer Vision System Toolbox is needed.

 Below we provide the instructions necessary for getting started.

 If you are using the simulator within the research for your publication, please take a look at the [Publications](https://github.com/gsilano/MAT-Fly/wiki/Publications) page.
-An extension work is under review.
-When it will be available, further references will be reported below.
+Currently, an extension work is under review.
+It will be available as soon as it is ready.

 # Basic Usage